 Course Description

 This course covers advanced topics in econometrics with a particular focus on topics in causal inference for applications in economics.
-The course is designed for students interested in pursuing research in applied and theoretical econometrics, statistics or computer science as well as for students with a solid background in econometrics or statistics interested in learning recent advances in causal inference for applied economic research.
+The course is designed for students interested in pursuing research in applied and theoretical econometrics as well as for students with a solid background in econometrics or statistics interested in learning recent advances in causal inference for applied economic research.
 The first part presents topics in causal inference, starting from selection on observables, non-compliance, and then focusing on experimental design, and inference in experiments.
-The second part covers most advanced topics for semi-parametric estimation, heterogeneous treatment effects and policy learning, instrumental variables, panel data models, spillover effects.
-The class concludes with an overview of recent research in econometrics on the design of scientific communication.
+The second part covers most advanced topics for semi-parametric estimation, heterogeneous treatment effects and policy learning, panel data models, spillover effects.
 Readings for each topic will include theoretical papers in econometrics and papers in applied economic research that provide empirical examples of the method.

 For writing the final essay, students are strongly encouraged to read